alfredkrohmer/g15keys/README.md

 For emitting fake input: key presses are done with `k+<keycode>`, key releases with `k-<keycode>`; mouse buttons can be pressed and released with `m+<keycode>` / `m-<keycode>`.
 The required keycodes can be obtained by running `xev`.

+For macro recording, assign the action `"record"` to some key (e.g. MR) and press it.
+Enter the macro you want to record and press a G-key or M-key to save the macro to this key.

 The following is currently implemented:
 * reacting upon key pressed and / or released
 * executing programs or scripts